alindl/trafficLight/Evaluationplan.md

 # Testing environment:
-Display connected to laptop that runs the traffic light simulation
+Tablet connected to laptop that runs the traffic light simulation.

+The connection is run over WiFi using TeamViewer.
+(If no WiFi available -> Mobile Hotspot)

 We tell participants to imagine walking to a pedestrian traffic light that is red.
 Participants encounter the display, showing the prototype in either counter or seconds mode.